beaucave/TheSunUnderground/docs/index.md

 ## About The Game
 The Sun Underground is a game about reality-warping magic and fighting monsters.
 It is also a game about what happens after your entire world falls apart.

-The world and rules of this game began, loosely, as a story I started in middle school.
-In the years since seventh grade, that story has evolved to the point of being unrecognizable from its first iteration.
-Some things have stayed the same, though: magic is always a ruinous thing, and there are always people who choose to delight in it anyways.

-As I write this, it is November 6, 2024; the day after the United States' 2024 presidential election.
-I started translating the story to a game the day after my one-year-long relationship ended.
-I think that means something.
-I'm not sure what.

-The world of that story

 You play as an Inhabitant — a human who has been irrevocably changed by exposure to magic.
 This is not a good thing, but it can be made into one.